icaromisquita/cafe_Haus/README.md

 # Coffee Shop Website

-This repository contains the HTML and CSS files for a simple coffee shop website.
+This repository contains the HTML and CSS files for a simple coffee shop website, in german language.

 ## Description